Demo

 • Challenge learners intellectually.
 This includes encouraging students to ask questions, confront limits, recognize complexities, think critically, and challenge assumptions.

-• Practice culturally responsive instruction.
+• Practice student centered instruction.
 This includes designing curriculum, pedagogy, and assessment that are relevant to students; valuing what students already know; and empowering students to demonstrate knowledge in multiple ways as appropriate for the discipline.

 • Communicate effectively.
 This includes conveying information and expectations clearly, listening carefully, encouraging students to communicate, and acting with respect, enthusiasm, and empathy toward students.